jahnavik6392/Workflow-as-code-TemporalSDK-application/README.md

 7. PushNotification
 8. DeleteInstance

+Worker picks up the tasks from the task-queue and runs the workflows and the activities

-Steps to run the workflow:
+Steps to run this application:
 1. Start the Microservice by running
    >'go run microservices/galaxy-provisioning-cloud.go'
 2. Start the Worker by running